Tag: justice

 A speed limit sign cannot make you stop speeding.
 A speed limit sign cannot make you speed up.
 A speed limit sign can only tell what the authorities have set as the maximum speed for the area.

-The law enforcement agency in charge of that area may have some grace about being a little over.
+The law enforcement agency in charge of that area may have some about being a little over.
 If a lot of people are going over, they might let it go.
-If a person is weaving in and out of traffic and going over the speed limit, they may likely end up with a citation.
+If a person is weaving in and out of traffic and going over the speed limit, they may likely up with a citation.

-While the Scriptures are the of God, they are also similar to speed limit signs.
+While the are the word of God, they are also similar to speed limit signs.
 There is guidance and wisdom in the Scriptures.
 There are many warnings.
 People can (and do) choose to do their own thing.

 God is not looking for rote obedience, obedience for obedience’s sake, or obedience for a reward.
 God desires obedience out of love.

 Take the eunuchs.
 In Deuteronomy 23:1, eunuchs were banned from joining the assembly of God.
-That doesn’t mean that they could not (or did) not worship God, but that they could not participate in any Temple aspect, including the sacrificial offerings.
+That doesn’t mean that they could not (or did) not God, but that they could not participate in any Temple aspect, including the sacrificial offerings.

 At the time, this was likely a to the cultures (such as Egypt) that had eunuchs as ministers and in charge of harems.
 This would further separate the Israelites from other peoples.

 By the time of Isaiah, things hadn’t really changed in the surrounding cultures.
-Also, people would often seek and influence or were sent (e.g., political hostages) to foreign powers and were made eunuchs.
+Also, people would often seek power and influence or were sent (e.g., political hostages) to foreign powers and were made eunuchs.
 Isaiah overthrows the concept of Deuteronomy, insofar as relationship with God is primary.

 The eunuchs, then, were those who saw the speed limit signs and obeyed, rather than those that Ezekiel (and Isaiah) spoke of/to that disregarded the ways of God.